CyberThanh/Azure-SOC-Honeynet-Project/README.md

 ![Firewallrule](https://i.imgur.com/IsEDYY7.jpg)

 ## Phase III - Analysis & Incident Assessment and Response
 In this phase of the project, I assessed several incidents that were generated during the 24 hours of running the insecure environment.
-For each incident, I analyzed information about the entities that were responsible for these attacks, such as, IP address, the tactics and techniques they used, the type of attack they performed, the timeline of each attack, and I investigated further into the entity IP address to inspect any related alerts determine whether the incident was a true positive or a false positive.
+For each incident, I analyzed information about the entities that were responsible for these attacks, such as IP address, the tactics, and techniques they used, the type of attack they performed, and the timeline of each attack, and I investigated further into the entity IP address to inspect any related alerts determine whether the incident was a true positive or a false positive.

 ![Firewallrule](https://i.imgur.com/MEIisRs.jpg)